IGNOU Projects

 The aim of this IGNOU MSCZOO Project (MZOP 001) is to offer quality higher education at the post graduate level for the learners in building their careers in research and teaching in Zoology.
 In addition, it will provide an opportunity for knowledge upgradation and professional growth for the inservice personnel.

-The IGNOU MSCZOO Project (MZOP 001) of M.Sc.
+The IGNOU MSCZOO Project for MZOP 001 course of M.Sc.
 Zoology is developed in conformation with NEP 2020, as the courses are interdisciplinary in nature and are meticulously designed for vast scope of skills and applications to meet the demands of modern times.

-The IGNOU MSCZOO Project (MZOP 001) are intricately designed to provide you in-depth knowledge of the fundamental concepts in the core areas of Zoology viz.
+The IGNOU MSCZOO Project for the course of MZOP 001 is intricately designed to provide you in-depth knowledge of the fundamental concepts in the core areas of Zoology viz.
 Molecular Cell Biology, Genetics, Comparative Animal Physiology and Biochemistry, as well as Genomics and Protemics, Immunology, Ecology and Bioinformatics.

 Whatsapp us to get the Personalized (Customized) IGNOU MSCZOO Project Report and Synopsis